RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

     1. Change server: Migrate and simultaneously move to a new application server.

-    2. Separate servers: It does not matter whether your OTRS/ ((OTRS)) Community Edition was previously installed on two separate servers (application and database server).
-It also does not matter whether you want to change OTOBO to such a configuration.
+    2. Separate application and web servers: It's your choice whether you want to run application and database server on the same host or each on a dedictated host.
+This choice is regardless of the previous setup in OTRS / ((OTRS)) Community Edition.

     3. Different databases: Migrate from any of the supported databases to any other one.